Veterinary & Orphan Care Internship

 While the veterinary internship’s primary duties revolve around the clinic, vet interns will be expected to assist throughout the rehabilitation center and sanctuary.

-Because of the size of our clinic and the typical workload, we do not accept more than three vet interns at any given time.
-Applicants who apply at a time when all spots are reserved will still be able to join the internship program, but must know that those who were first in line will be given priority with clinic hours.
+Because of the size of our clinic and the typical workload, we do not accept more than two vet interns at any given time.

 While this depends on the animals we will be treating during your visit, it is likely that vet interns will be asked to feed or medicate sick/orphaned animals throughout the night once a week.